michaelkacher/hylia/README.md

+# Standing on the shoulder of giants!
+Thank you to all of the open source projects that made setting up this blog quick and easy.
+A special thanks to:
+* Eleventy https://www.11ty.dev/ - an easy and fast static site generator
+* Hylia -

 # A simple starter kit for Eleventy

 Hylia is a lightweight [Eleventy](https://11ty.io) starter kit with [Netlify CMS](https://www.netlifycms.org/) pre-configured, so that you can one-click install a progressive, accessible blog in minutes.
 It also gives you a well organised starting point to extend it for yourself.